Dune (franchise): Television series

 The Sci-Fi Channel premiered a three-part miniseries adaptation called Frank Herbert's Dune on December 3, 2000.
 Its March 16, 2003 sequel, Frank Herbert's Children of Dune, combined both Dune Messiah and Children of Dune.
 As of 2004, both miniseries were two of the three highest-rated programs ever to be broadcast on Syfy.
 Frank Herbert's Dune won two Primetime Emmy Awards in 2001, for Outstanding Cinematography for a Miniseries or Movie and Outstanding Special Visual Effects for a Miniseries, Movie or a Special.
 The miniseries was also nominated for an Emmy for Outstanding Sound Editing for a Miniseries, Movie or a Special.
 Frank Herbert's Children of Dune won the Primetime Emmy Award for Outstanding Special Visual Effects for a Miniseries, Movie or a Special in 2003.
 The miniseries was also nominated for Emmys for Outstanding Sound Editing for a Miniseries, Movie or a Special, Outstanding Hairstyling for a Limited Series or Movie, and Outstanding Makeup for a Limited Series or Movie (Non-Prosthetic).

 In June 2019 it was announced that Legendary Television would be producing a spin-off television series, Dune: The Sisterhood, for WarnerMedia's streaming service, HBO Max.
 The series would focus on the Bene Gesserit and serve as a prequel to the 2021 film.
 Villeneuve was set to direct the series' pilot with Jon Spaihts writing the screenplay, and both would serve as executive producers alongside Brian Herbert.
 Though he initially served as showrunner, on November 5, 2019, The Hollywood Reporter reported that Spaihts had stepped down from this position to focus more on the sequel to the 2021 film.
 Diane Ademu-John had been hired as the new showrunner by July 2021.
 The series was retitled Dune: Prophecy in November 2023, and was moved to HBO in July 2024, and was set to premiere later that year.
-The series was released on November 17, 2024.
+The series premiered on November 17, 2024.